TexZK/TDA8425_emu/README.md

 I chose the path of verbosity for variable declaration, to help debugging fixed point math and buffering.
 Indeed, when compiled for performance, all those variable declarations get optimized away easily.

-I did not write the code for explicit vectoring, preferring a *KISS* approach at this stage of development.
-Actually I am not satisfied about how the *MSVC++* compiler is generating machine code, and I guess that optimizing the code for vectoring should improve the performance by some margin, especially the parts for parallel 8-tap delay and output oversampling.

 ### Input selector